mistakes driving tests

 How Many Mistakes Are Allowed?

-- Grade 3 Faults: Any Grade 3 fault will lead to immediate failure.
+• Grade 3 Faults: Any Grade 3 fault results in an automatic fail.

 According to the RSA’s official guidelines, “failure of the test occurs if the applicant picks up 1 or more Grade 3 faults, 4 of the same Grade 2 faults for a single aspect, or 9 or more Grade 2 faults overall.”
 You can refer to the official RSA Marking Guidelines for more detailed information.